 The best habitat for Nanochromis is a mixed layout that combines open areas with cover areas.
 Sand makes the best substrate as the fish love to dig through it.
 Rockwork, driftwood, or thickets of plants are all possibilities for areas of cover.
 You need to make sure there are multiple places where a bullied fish (usually the female but not always!) can hide.
 Nanochromis are cave spawners so be sure to incorporate several caves into the layout.
 The best caves have a small opening that’s barely large enough to allow the female to get through.
 They really prefer dark secluded spots for spawning.
 Often the female will move the substrate to completely block the entrance to the cave, sealing herself in.
 Don’t worry, this is normal and she won’t starve or suffer.

-Be sure to know what species of Nanochromis you have.
+The water conditions you need to provide vary depending on what species of Nanochromis you have.
 N. consortus, N. minor, N. parilus, and N. splendens are from the Lower Congo where the water conditions are close to neutral.
 They should do fine in an aquarium with pH ranging from 6.0 – 7.5.

 The other Nanochromis originate from waters that are very soft and acidic.
 In some locations, the water is so soft that it can’t be measured.
 Ph values as low as 4.0 are typical and the water is very high in humic content.
 They are found in an area that lies on the Equator and temperatures are constant year-round, likely staying in the mid to upper 70°F range.
 For these species you must provide very soft and acidic water to keep them in good health.
 Hardness should be of no more than 2 dGH, pH 4.5 – 5.5, and temperature of 76°F – 80°F.